 Research is an important part of faculty life at Rhodes.
 If you are a student interested in research, these summaries of faculty research interests may serve as a guide to direct you to a particular faculty member.
 If you see a possible match, contact the faculty member to discuss what opportunities may exist for you to be involved.

 Dr. Boyle studies how human actions impact the distribution, ecology, and conservation of fauna and flora.
 Her research also addresses the extent to which a species modifies its behavior when living in areas of high disturbance.
 Dr. Boyle conducts research in Central and South America, as well as locally in Memphis.
 Current student projects involve behavioral research at the Memphis Zoo and the analysis of local forests using GIS.
+More about Dr. Boyle′s research

 Dr. Collins’ research interests are broad but center on examining the determinants and consequences of species diversity at local, regional, and global scales.
 His research employs observational, field, computational, statistical, and GIS approaches to understand issues in community ecology, conservation biology, avian ecology, and invasive species.
 Dr. Collins is excited to begin field studies in the Memphis area and encourages students to swing by his office to meet him, especially if they have an interest in avian conservation biology or field ecology.
 More about Dr. Collins′ research

 One of the agriculturally significant aspects of plant growth is seed size.
 This is largely determined by the development of the seed endosperm.
 Dr. Fitz Gerald′s work focuses on the Arabidopsis gene AtFH5, a formin involved in the development of the posterior endosperm.
 Using a combination of molecular biology, genetics and microscopy, his aim is to understand both the role of AtFH5 in endosperm development and the pathways that regulate AtFH5 expression.
 Interestingly, after fertilization AtFH5 is expressed only from the maternal genome.
 Paternal silencing is regulated by a homologue of the animal Polycomb group complex.
 In animals, Polycomb complexes maintain cell identity during development.
 In Arabidopsis, is Polycomb maintaining male and female identity of the parental genomes?
 Ongoing projects include the examination of mutant plants where AtFH5 expression is altered and molecular screening for AtFH5 interacting proteins.
-More about Dr. Fitz Gerald′s research

 Dr. Alan Jaslow′s research interests are in the areas of vertebrate functional morphology and animal behavior.
 His research in behavior focuses on animal communication and mainly acoustics.
 He is working with the vocalizations made by Giant Pandas at the Memphis Zoo.
 Research projects in functional morphology have focused on both the evolution of middle ears in amphibians, and the functional significance of leg bone diameter and thickness in different sized mammals.
 He has also looked at these scaling phenomena in the growth patterns in tarantulas.
 More about Dr. A. Jaslow′s research

 Dr. Kabelik′s research examines the neural circuits that regulate social and conversely aggressive behaviors, and how steroid hormones modulate these circuits and behaviors.
 He conducts this work in the Green Anole (Anolis carolinensis) model system, as well as in several Sceloporus species (Spiny/Fence lizards) that vary in aggression levels, thus allowing for evolutionary comparisons of brain circuitry.
 Dr. Kabelik is excited about integrating students into this research, and about his upcoming Animal Physiology and Neuroscience courses.
+More about Dr. Kabelik′s research

 The growth and division of eukaryotic cells is a highly regulated process.
 A variety of events important for successful division must be carried out in the proper order, at the proper time, and in the proper location.
 This coordinated series of events is described as the “cell division cycle” or “cell cycle”.
 Successful regulation of the cell cycle is paramount to the survival of single and multi-celled organisms ranging from budding yeast to man (Movie of dividing yeast courtesy of M. Tyers).
 Errors in this process usually result in cell death, and at times trigger the accumulation of oncogenic properties, leading eventually to cancer.
 In Dr Miller′s lab, three critical aspects of regulated cell division are studied using the model system Saccharomyces cerevisiae.